 This page includes links to recently published scholarship from across various subfields of political science and other areas of social scientific inquiry, as well as Working Papers, essays, symposia, and other resources.

-Bibliography: Interpretive Approaches in Public Policy and Public Administration, Dvora Yanow and Peregrine Schwartz-Shea.
-From the NSF Workshop on Interpretive Methodologies in Political Science, 1-2 September 2009
+“Where and how did public policy and p.a. take their interpretive turn?
+A bibliography,” Dvora Yanow and Peregrine Schwartz-Shea.
+From the NSF Workshop on Interpretive Methodologies in Political Science, 1-2 September 2009.

 Dvora Yanow, “Interpretive Empirical Political Science: What Makes This Not a Subfield of Qualitative Methods.”
 Qualitative Methods Newsletter 1 (2) (Fall 2003): 9-13.